Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Introduction

-In Sec.\ref{sec:Sch_sym}, we see that for a free-particle system, Schrödinger symmetry can be obtained easily by calculating the algebra of the Noether charges.
-Here, symmetry means that a Hamiltonian does not change by the transformation (while a more physical meaning is discussed below).
-Our strategy for obtaining the symmetry in the mini-superspace models is to choose the lapse function $N$ properly and perform canonical transformations so that the Hamiltonian $H$ takes the same form as that of the free particle system.
-Then, the Schrödinger algebra can be constructed (without imposing $H=0$), and the Schrödinger symmetry appears in terms of the new canonical variables.
+In Sec.\ref{sec:Sch_sym}, we first review how Schrödinger symmetry can be easily obtained for a free-particle system by calculating the algebra of the Noether charges.
+Here, symmetry means that the Hamiltonian remains invariant under the transformation (see below for a more physical meaning).
+Then, we propose a simple strategy for obtaining the Schrödinger symmetry in the mini-superspace models: one performs canonical transformations and chooses the lapse function $N$ so that the Hamiltonian $H$ takes the same form as that of the free particle system.\footnote{In Ref.\cite{Paliathanasis:2025nmj}, a similar method is applied to an extended mini-superspace metric by the ED lift method.} By following this procedure, the Schrödinger algebra can be automatically constructed, and the Schrödinger symmetry appears in terms of the new canonical variables.
 Here, the solution configuration is represented as a uniform linear motion in the mini-superspace with the momentum constrained by $H=0$, which can be translated into the spacetime geometry through the canonical transformation.
+Note that this canonical transformation method can be applied to models where it is practically not so useful to identify Schrödinger symmetry by using the Eisenhart–Duval (ED) lift method \cite{cccc1220-d9a2-3162-a3c5-a8782bbc8c8b,BenAchour:2022fif,Dantas:2026hvz} (see Appendix \ref{A:ED} for the ED lift method).

 In Sec.\ref{sec:Schwarzschild}, we implement this procedure explicitly in the spherically-symmetric static vacuum mini-superspace model with cosmological constant and demonstrate the usefulness and consistency by reproducing the 2D-Schrödinger symmetry \cite{BenAchour:2023dgj} in a systematic manner.